apideck-libraries/portman/examples/testsuite-variation-tests/readme.md

 # OpenAPI Postman variation test suite generation

-This example contains the configuraiton for the Portman variation test generation, which will convert the OpenAPI document to a Postman collection, while adding Postman tests and additional variations.
+This example contains the configuration for the Portman variation test generation, which will convert the OpenAPI document to a Postman collection, while adding Postman tests and additional variations.
 The generated tests are focussed on the variations of API contracts.

 The [contract tests](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-contract-tests) cover the "happy" test path for success.
 The happy path is used to verify the API response, with the assumption that all required request input is properly defined.
 For this we use the "example" values as defined in the OpenAPI document.